Decades ago, no qualification was no big deal—but to compete in today's world, Jordan decided to enrol in his first degree.

 Study online through OUA

-Studying through OUA puts you within reach of your dream degree – offering access to hundreds of degrees from leading Australian universities.
-These degrees are offered to both on-campus and online students, under the guidance of the university’s tutors.
-The key difference is, you get to study when, where, and how you choose.
+Studying through OUA puts you within reach of your dream – offering access to thousands of courses from leading Australian universities.
+You'll graduate with the exact same qualification as on-campus students.
+The key difference?
+You get to study when, where, and how you choose.

-Regardless of whether you finished high school or received an ATAR score, we’ll provide you with a study pathway into your chosen degree.
+Regardless of whether or not you finished high school or received an ATAR score, we’ll provide you with a stepping stones to achieve your goals.
+In fact, many subjects available through OUA have no entry requirements.
 What’s more, you don’t have to pay upfront to get started, as OUA offers access to government loans for eligible students.